 Historic Pubs of York

-York has around 80 inns and pubs within the City Walls alone.
-Whatever the time of year, an evening walk around the walls or riverside and then sampling some real Yorkshire ale in a cosy inn is a real pleasure.
+Visitors have a choice of 80 inns and pubs within the York City Walls alone.
+Whatever the time of year, an evening walk around the city and riverside, sampling some real Yorkshire ale in a cosy inn is a holiday pleasure.
 Purely for the culture and history, of course.

 Ye Olde Starre Inn on Stonegate is probably York’s oldest surviving inn, dating from 1644.
 The pub’s famous street sign directs visitors through an alleyway leading to its beer garden and entrance.
 Inside, the pub has a number of cosy, dark wood panelled lounges which are a popular meeting place.

-You can leave the York Coastliner bus at the Stonebow stop and along Coppergate down to The Kings Arms on Kings Staith.
-It’s a pleasant pub to sit out and watch the river, though it is York’s most flooded hostelry.
-The pub has had many names since it opened in 1783, including The Ouse Bridge Inn.
-The Kings Arms on display are those of Richard III.
+You can leave the York Coastliner bus at the Stonebow stop and stroll along Coppergate to the riverside Kings Arms on the Kings Staith.
+It’s pleasant pub to sit out watching the river in front of York’s most flooded hostelry.
+Since opening in 1783, the pub has had many names including The Ouse Bridge Inn.
+The Kings Arms are Richard III’s.

 You can find these historic inns and many more to explore on CAMRA’s helpful map.
-This map also includes the many contemporary, more lively venues for your holiday entertainment.
+This map also includes the many contemporary and more lively venues for your holiday entertainment.

-Regular late evening buses between York Caravan Park, Coppergate and York Railway afford no limit to your cultural exploration!
+There’s no need to rush your evening tour, there are late evening buses between York Caravan Park, Coppergate and York Railway Station.

 or complete our Enquiry Form